kchen21/FifteenSlidingNumbersPuzzle/README.md

 Your goal is to rearrange the numbers in order from least to greatest.

-You can only move a numbered square into a spot if that spot is empty.

-Click on a numbered square to attempt to move it.
-If there is an empty spot adjacent to it, it will move to that spot.
-Otherwise, nothing will happen.
+Click on a numbered square next to the empty, white spot to move it into that spot.

 **Good Luck!**